-Category of Exempt Information and reason why it is NOT in the public interest to disclose the exempt information.
-Not applicable Wards Affected: All Wards
+Category of Exempt Information and reason why it is NOT in the public interest to disclose the exempt Not applicable information.
+Wards Affected: All Wards

 Purpose and high-level overview

 Purpose of Report:

 This report provides a formal summary on the activities and achievements of the Scrutiny Committee during the 2021/22 Municipal Year.